Literacy Development in Children

 Students with dyslexia do not intuitively learn the rules and codes of the English language.
 Reading programs that require them to internalize the structure of the language through exposure and memorization of words are not successful.
 Memorizing spelling lists is usually not an effective way of teaching spelling to dyslexics.
 These students do respond, however, when teaching is direct and explicit, the content is carefully sequenced, each new skill is taught to a level of mastery and automaticity before moving on to the next skill, and all skills are cumulatively reviewed regularly.
 Early reading and spelling should be taught simultaneously, covering the same concepts, so they will reinforce each other.

 Practice Makes Perfect

 When it comes down to it, many children, especially those with literacy development issues, could benefit from speech therapy or pathology.
-There are many physical therapy offices that offer this type of therapy for children, which can improve and excel their development.
+There are many physical therapy offices that offer this type of therapy for children, which can improve and excel their development and literacy skills.
 Find a location today for the best rehabilitation physical therapy option near you!